-Our shares trade on the NASDAQ Capital Market under the symbol "CAPR."
-On March 14, 2016, the last sale price of our shares of common stock as reported on the NASDAQ Capital Market was \$2.20 per share.
+We are offering shares of our common stock, par value \$0.001 per share.
+Our common stock is listed on the NASDAQ Capital Market under the symbol "CAPR."
+On September 14, 2016, the last sale price for our common stock as reported on the NASDAQ Capital Market was \$3.90 per share.